Timmoth/LearningOpenGL/README.md

   2) HelloGLEW - basic usage of the GLEW library in conjunction with GLFW
   3) HelloTriangle - Drawing a triangle to the screen
   4) HelloShaders - the hello triangle project extended to use our shader rather then the default one
+  5) TrianglesAndColors - Drawing multiple triangles to create a square and using different colors for each vertex
-  5) TriangleClasses - Abstracting the api into our own classes
+  6) OpenGL_OO - Abstracting the api into our own classes

+  Common - Encapsulates commonly used functionality as the solution grows.

 Requirements:
   Visual Studio 2017